Usage examples

 Instead of writing the sums over lattice sites explicitly, we call library

-functions tight_binding()
+functions tight_binding(),

-dispersion()
+dispersion() and

 We also make use of the NetworkX package